Zooglon/qms/Readme.md

 - Terms and conditions and privacy policy
 - Set up contact us page
 - Form will need email address and phone number adding
-- Become a supplier button on the main form.
 - if mobile, use 'greedy' gesturehandling - NEEDS TESTING
 - Site accesbility statement
 - Metric/Imperial at the end of the field - SEE Concrete Sl LENGTH
 - remove measurement units and use '150mm/6"' in the other question options
 - Check quotes are all 3/5/10 for forms
+- Become a supplier button on the main form.
+- restart form button on page
+- bug - why does concrete slab not reset the form - FIXED
+- All intro and completion text in for the building quotes

+<h4>END Have dones - </h4>

 from 18th Jan list -

--- restart form button on page
--- bug - why does concrete slab not reset the form - FIXED -- All buildings except mezz floor and concrete slab - [
+[
 Government grants are available, to check you availability click here: https://www.gov.uk/find-funding-for-land-or-farms